Signatures of quantum phase transitions after quenches in quantum chaotic one-dimensional systems: Introduction

-In this work we show that ergodic quantum matter can exhibit dynamical signatures of quantum phase transitions by the antithetic strategy of forcing these systems far out of equilibrium and therefore beyond the ground state manifold.
-We find that the intermediate-time dynamics of local observables and the entanglement entropy exhibit distinct features after quantum quenches in the anisotropic next-nearest neighbor Ising (ANNNI) chain upon tuning the quench parameter across an underlying quantum phase transition.
-We observe that the derivatives of these quantities with respect to the quench parameter develop strong dips/peaks in the vicinity of the quantum phase transition.
+In this work we show that generic quantum matter can exhibit dynamical signatures of quantum phase transitions by the antithetic strategy of forcing these systems out of equilibrium and therefore beyond the ground-state manifold.
+We find that the intermediate-time dynamics of local observables and of the entanglement entropy exhibit distinct features after quantum quenches in the anisotropic next-nearest neighbor Ising (ANNNI) chain upon tuning the quench parameter across an underlying quantum phase transition.
+Specifically, we find that the derivatives of local observables with respect to the quench parameter develop prominent dips/peaks in the vicinity of the quantum phase transition.
 We determine the quantum real-time evolution by means of the infinite-Time Evolved Block Decimation (iTEBD), which provides numerically exact results for the transient to intermediate-time dynamics in the thermodynamic limit~\cite{Vidal_1, *Vidal_2, *Vidal_3, Schlwck_dmrg_mps, Hauschild_Frank_iTEBD}.

-In order to access the asymptotic long-time properties of the considered quantum chaotic system after the expected thermalization, we employ a numerical linked cluster expansion (NLCE) for thermal equilibrium states~\cite{rigol2006numerical, *rigol2007numerical}.
-Most importantly, we again find distinct signatures of the quantum phase transition in derivatives of the correlation functions.
-Also, the effective temperature exhibits a marked minimum as function of the quench parameter in close vicinity to the quantum phase transition.
+In order to access the long-time (asymptotic) properties of the considered quantum-chaotic system after the expected thermalization, we employ a numerical linked cluster expansion (NLCE) for thermal equilibrium states~\cite{rigol2006numerical, *rigol2007numerical}.
+We again find distinct signatures of the quantum phase transition in derivatives of the correlation functions.
+Also, the effective temperature exhibits a marked minimum as function of the quench parameter in the close vicinity of the quantum phase transition.
 Since the considered one-dimensional system does not support singular behavior after equilibration, upon assuming that eigenstate thermalization occurs~\cite{deutsch_91, srednicki_94, rigol2008thermalization, dalessio_kafri_16}, these prominent features are not associated with nonanalytic properties (in contrast to the integrable systems studied in Refs.~\cite{SciRep_BDD, Topological_QPTSgn_RMD}), but nevertheless represent distinct signatures of quantum phase transitions.
-Finally, we discuss similar phenomena for a quantum phase transition in a model with a topological transition.
-We also discuss how our findings can be accessed experimentally with current technology in systems of Rydberg atoms.
+Finally, we discuss similar phenomena for quantum phase transitions involving topologically different quantum states.
+We also discuss how our findings can be tested in current experiments with Rydberg atoms.